humberto-ortiz/megaprobe-lab/content/Mutual_Files/Works/Readme.md

 Read me:
 =======

+This repository was created as part of the requirements for a course in undergruate research activity, the aim of it was to understand and to hopefully collaborating in improving the implementation of the algorithm utilized by Mutual.

 This Readme file is aimed at helping in the reproduction of the technical report [Analysis of Mutual's output and some contributions](https://ccom.uprrp.edu/~humberto/megaprobe/images/israel-may-2016.pdf).
 #### Suggested Reads: